CLICK HERE TO VIEW

 Adelaide

 Jerome Symons reports demonstration seems to be fizzling out.
-People leaving.
-Stock exchange entrance closed in anticipation of M1 protest.
-But workers able to get in from a side entrance.
+People

 - 79.00